tsantor/host-inspector/README.md

 ## Use with Caution!

-To control system services we need to allow passwordless use of specific executables.
+To access system services we need to allow passwordless use of specific executables.
 You should know the security implications of doing this so **use at your own risk**.

-### Linux (Ubuntu)
+### Linux

 Use `sudo visudo` to add the following lines: